POST-DOCTORAL MASTER OF SCIENCE IN CLINICAL PSYCHOPHARMACOLOGY FACULTY

 Morgan T. Sammons, PhD, APB

-Dr. Sammons is Dean of the California School of Professional Psychology at Alliant International University and a Retired Navy Captain.
+Dr. Sammons is a Retired Navy Captain.
 In his 20 year naval career, he served as the Navy’s Clinical Psychology Specialty Leader and Special Assistant to the Navy Surgeon General for Mental Health and Traumatic Brain Injury.
 Dr. Sammons received his PhD from Arizona State University,and is one of the original group of psychologists trained in a three-year postdoctoral Psychopharmacology Fellowship program offered by the Department of Defense at Walter Reed Army Medical Center.
 He is a frequent lecturer in Psychopharmacology, and has over 20 publications on psychological and psychopharmacological treatments.
 Dr. Sammons exemplifies the newly developing field of pharmacotherapeutics, and models an integrative approach of the practicing psychologist who is trained and licensed to include pharmacotherapy among existing psychotherapeutic interventions.
 Dr. Sammons teaches courses in Psychopharmacology and Pharmacotherapeutics.

 E. Alessandra Strada, PhD